cnsoft/cocos2d-kamcord-ios/README.md

 ## Examples

 The `Examples` directory has some fully functional examples of how to use Kamcord in your application.
 You will recognize these as test apps that come bundled with Cocos2D.
-Right now, there are four tests that have been ported over to `Kamcord`:
+The following test apps have been ported over to `Kamcord`:

 <ul>
     <li style="margin: 0;">ParticleTest</li>
     <li style="margin: 0;">RenderTextureTest</li>
     <li style="margin: 0;">RotateWorldTest</li>
     <li style="margin: 0;">SceneTest</li>
+    <li style="margin: 0;">SpriteTest</li>
 </ul>

 ### RenderTextureTest

 When this app launches, there are two buttons on the top right of the screen you can press to start and stop video recording.
 Play around by pressing `Start Recording`, doing some drawing or flipping between different tests, and then pressing `Stop Recording`.
-The Kamcord dialog should pop up and you'll be able to replay your previous actions as well as share it online.
+The Kamcord dialog should pop up and you'll be able to replay a video recording of your actions as well as share that video online.

-Below are all of the code integration points.
+Below are all of the code integration points inside `Examples/cocos2d-iphone-1.0.1/tests/RenderTextureTest.m`.
 We bold the lines we added to make Kamcord work.
+First, include the library:

+<pre><code><b>#import &lt;Kamcord/Kamcord.h&gt</b>
+</code></pre>

-First, we do some initialization:
+Then do all the Kamcord initialization:

 <pre><code>- (void) applicationDidFinishLaunching:(UIApplication*)application
 {